tbnorth/GitRDDES/PyCoPGit.md

 ## Version control and Data Science

- - e.g. your code's finally working, and you want to delete all the junk that wasn't part of the solution.
+ - e.g. your code's finally working, and you want to delete all the junk that wasn't part of the solution

    As well as letting you undo deletions if you need to, git can confirm that the new code produces the same results